NYC will require vaccination proof for indoor dining, gyms | WTOP

 NEW YORK (AP) — New York City will soon require proof of COVID-19 vaccinations for anyone who wants to dine indoors at a restaurant, see a performance or go to the gym, Mayor Bill de Blasio announced Tuesday, making it the first big city in the U.S. to impose such restrictions.

-The Democrat said some details of how the program will work still need to be worked out.
+The Democrat said some details still need to be worked out, including rules affecting children under 12, who are not yet eligible for any of the approved vaccines.
 The policy will go into effect on Aug.
 16 but inspections and enforcement won’t begin until Sept.
 13, the week that the city’s public schools reopen for the fall.

 Vaccination cards will be accepted as proof of inoculation, along with state and city apps.